Helping OUR RANCHING COMMUNITY

 The 2024 House Draw Fire in Johnson County, Wyoming devastated local ranchers.

-Nearly half a million acres burned in less than 48 hours following a lightning strike.
+272 square miles burned in 35 hours following a lightning strike in the largest wildland fire in Wyoming history.
 Local ranchers lost pasture, fences, livestock, and sleep - we are determined to keep them from losing their livelihoods now.
 Neighbors helping neighbors is the way of the West.
-Here is your opportunity to contribute to a community relief fund that will directly assist our neighbors in need - People like the Welles who are trying to locate their cattle and clean up their nearly-lost home, the Christians who are frantically changing their operation to accommodate lost pasture in the midst of selling their calves, the Caminos who are trying to replace 42 miles of lost fence so their sheep have safe winter ground, the Bentons who are tirelessly working to save their injured animals while continuing their ranching operations, and the many other multi-generational Johnson County families who look upon their homesteaded land with tired eyes.
+Here is your opportunity to contribute to a community relief fund that will directly assist our neighbors in need - People like the Welles who were trying to locate their cattle and clean up their nearly-lost home, the Christians who were frantically changing their operation to accommodate lost pasture in the midst of selling their calves, the Caminos who are trying to replace 42 miles of lost fence so their sheep have safe winter ground, the Bentons who worked tirelessly to save their injured animals while continuing their ranching operations, and the many other multi-generational Johnson County families who look upon their homesteaded land now with tired eyes.

 590+ MILES OF LOST FENCE